thebkht/People/README.md

 ## Getting Started

-1. Clone the repository: `[git clone https://github.com/yusupovbg/Readit.git/`
+1. Clone the repository: `git clone https://github.com/your-username/blogging-web-app.git\`

 2. Import the database:

    - Create a new MySQL database.
-   - Import the `database.sql` file located  in the project root directory to set up the necessary tables and data.
+   - Import the `database.sql` file located in the `database` folder to set up the necessary tables and data.

 3. Configure the database connection:

-   - Open the `db_connection.php` file in the `pages` folder.
+   - Open the `db_connection.php` file in the project root directory.
    - Modify the database connection details (host, username, password, database) to match your local environment.

 4. Start the development server: